This outdoor wood burning pizza oven is

 "next logical" (my guess) page of interest.

-Local sources were found for all construction materials including
+Local (Dallas, TX) sources were found for all construction materials including

 firebrick, decorative bricks, glass blocks, vermiculite insulation, and all